k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 At some point we may want to convert these `HsR User` and `HsR Drawing` to other
-internal representation of our own.
-This is not necessary at all, if `HsR User`
+internal representations of our own.
+This is not necessary though, if `HsR User`
-suffices for us we can definitely work with that, we have the entire `Record`
+suffices for us we can definitely work with that, and then we would have the
-API at our disposal out of the box.
-But maybe we need to interface with other
+entire `Record` API at our disposal out of the box.
+But maybe we need to
-piece of our codebase or a third party library that expects a different
+interface with other piece of our codebase or a third party library that expects
-representation for a user, and for those cases you will want to abandon the `HsR
+a different representation for a user or a drawing, and for those cases you will
-User` representation.
-A simple function `myUserFromHsRUser :: HsR User -> Maybe
+want to abandon the `HsR User` representation.
+A simple homemade function
-MyUser` would work just fine, but for your convenience `opaleye-sot` exports a
+`HsR User -> Maybe MyUser` would work just fine, but for
-typeclass `Tisch t => UnHsR t a` with a single method `unHsR' :: HsR t -> Either
+your convenience `opaleye-sot` exports a typeclass `Tisch t => UnHsR t a` with a
-SomeException a`.
-This is mostly so that we can treat conversions from any `HsR
+single method `unHsR' :: HsR t -> Either SomeException a`.
+This is mostly so
-t` uniformly and that we don't have to think of names for these conversions
+that we can treat conversions from any `HsR t` uniformly and that we don't have
-functions, which is very hard.
-The monomorphic `Either SomeException` wrapper
+to think of names for these conversions functions, which is very very hard.
+The
-around `a` makes `Applicative` and `Monadic` composition of `unHsR'` results
+monomorphic `Either SomeException` wrapper around `a` makes the `Applicative` and
-very practical, a very desirable property when trying to combine results from
+`Monad`ic composition of `unHsR'` results very practical, a very desirable
-different queries; and of course, the `SomeException` is there so that you can
+property when trying to combine results from different queries; and of course,
-be very precise about why converting from `HsR User` to `MyUser` failed, for
+the `SomeException` is there so that you can be very precise about why
-example.
+converting from `HsR User` to `MyUser` failed, for example.

 As a general recommendation: Remember that as our application evolves `HsR User`
 will probably change, so we should build resilient code here.
 The best way to do
 this, of course, is by always preferring to use the most precise types
 available, but sometimes that won't be practical; for example, you wouldn't
 create an `PersonAgeInYears` type that contains an integer number between 0 and
-180 or whatever the optimal life expectancy is, instead you would just use an
+whatever the optimal life expectancy is, instead you would just use an
 unsigned integer.
-If we know, for example, that the only acceptable favorite
+If we had favorite colors, for example, and we knew that the
-colors within `MyUser` will be red, black or purple, then let us check this
+only acceptable favorite colors within `MyUser` would be red, black or purple,
-explicitly when converting from `HsR User` to `MyUser` and fail with a precise
+then let us check this explicitly when converting from `HsR User` to `MyUser`
-exception when that is not the case.
-For example, we may fail with a
+and fail with a precise exception when that is not the case.
+For example, we may
-`MyUser_BadFavoriteColour` exception, which will be very easy to recognize if it
+fail with a `MyUser_BadFavoriteColour` exception, which will be very easy to
-ever happens in the future.
-We have a powerful language at our disposal, let's
+recognize if it ever happens in the future.
+We have a powerful language at our
-use it wisely.
+disposal, let's use it wisely.

 ## Inserting rows

-We will now go in the other direction: from Haskell into the PostgreSQL
+We will now go in the other direction: From Haskell into the PostgreSQL
 database.
 We know we have thought about this scenario before when we implemented
 `HsI` and `PgW`, so we should be covered.
 Let's just worry about how to actually
 perform an insert using the